nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 You should instinctively feel that this evaluates to `1`, which is perfectly correct.
 Do note, however, that there are two distinct parts to this:
 - `let x = 1`, which creates a binding (we'll call this _binding introduction_).
-- `x`, which is how we "consume" a binding by looking its value up and substituting the former by the latter (we'll call this _binding elimination_).
+- `x`, which is how we "consume" a binding by looking the associated value up and substituting the former with the latter (we'll call this _binding elimination_).

 This is important, as it tells us we'll need to add two variants to our AST.